HOW TO FIND MB2

 Lines in the pulp chamber floor lead to the entrance of the canals.

-Following these lines with an endodontic explorer from the mesiobuccal to the palatal canal is a good manner to locate the MB2 canal, as it is usually located 2–5 mm from the mesiobuccal canal.
+Following these lines with an endodontic explorer from the mesiobuccal to the palatal canal is a good method to locate the MB2 canal, as it is usually located 2–5 mm from the mesiobuccal canal.

 The orifice lies at the junction of the pulp floor and mesial wall, and is frequently covered by a mesial lip or ‘shelf’ of dentine, particularly in older patients.
 Therefore, the access cavity will need to be extended to remove this.

-Piezo-electric ultrasonic tips or long-neck burs used in a slow handpiece are very useful removing the dentine shelf and searching for MB2.
+Ultrasonic tips or long-neck burs used in a slow handpiece are very useful removing the dentine shelf and searching for MB2.

-A missed MB2 canal in cases of irreversible pulpitis, it is responsible for ongoing temperature sensitivity.
+A missed MB2 canal, in cases of irreversible pulpitis, it is responsible for ongoing temperature sensitivity.
 In necrotic cases, residual bacteria will increase the risk of infection.

 And because we never want to hear the sentence: "Doctor, the tooth where you cleaned the canals, the one with the new crown started to hurt" we must always do our best.